naveenalanthomas/sfquickstarts/site/sfguides/src/mendix_data_loader/ingest_mendix_data.md

 The Mendix Data Loader requires the `CREATE DATABASE` privilege to create the target database.
 This is where the data is ingested towards.
 To that end, a modal window will request that you grant the application these privileges.
 Click **Grant Privileges** to accept this request.

 Next, the application requires a `NETWORK RULE`, `SECRET` and `EXTERNAL ACCESS INTEGRATION` objects to make the external call towards your deployed Mendix application instance.
-To create these objects, fill in the form of the application as follows:
+To create these objects, fill in the **Ingestion Configuration** form of the application as follows:

 * **Endpoint** - The location of the OData resource `{{YOUR_SAVED_ENDPOINT}}/odata/Movies/v1/`, for example, `https://sfshowcase101-sandbox.mxapps.io/odata/Movies/v1/`
 * **Username** - SFDataLoaderUser